Austin Hedges Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.15 team ERA that ranks 14th across all league pitching staffs.
+- The Giants' 4.15 team ERA ranks 14th across all league pitching staffs.

-- Giants pitchers combine to allow 61 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Giants pitchers combine to rank 18th in baseball in home runs allowed (63 total, 1.2 per game).

-- The Giants will send DeSclafani (3-4) to the mound to make his 11th start of the season.
-He is 3-4 with a 3.43 ERA and 47 strikeouts in 60 1/3 innings pitched.
+- The Giants will send Brebbia (2-0) out to make his fourth start of the season.
+He is 2-0 with a 3.68 ERA and 31 strikeouts through 22 2/3 innings pitched.

-- His last appearance was on Wednesday against the Minnesota Twins, when the righty tossed five innings, surrendering four earned runs while giving up six hits.
+- His most recent time out came out of the bullpen on Thursday when the righty threw two scoreless innings against the Milwaukee Brewers while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.